golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/managing-golem-wallet.md

 title: Yagna management for requestors
 ---

+# Yagna management for requestors

 {% alert level="info" %}

-Prerequisites
-    Please make sure the Yagna service is up and running
+This example has been designed to work with the following environments:

+- OS X 10.14+, Ubuntu 20.04 or Windows

 {% /alert %}

+## Prerequisites

+Yagna service is installed and running.

-# Introduction
+## Introduction

 In this article, we present commands related to the daily management of your Yagna.